mxcube/mxcubecore/docs/source/dev/user-based-login-details.md

 A new login occurs when the same user logs into MXCuBE and then opens it again in a separate tab, window, browser, or on another computer.

-Any user can always initiate a new login.

 Currently, two scenarios can occur:

 * If the user opens MXCuBE again within **the same browser session** by opening multiple public tabs/windows or multiple private tabs/windows in the same browser, the browser sends the MXCuBE session cookie to the back-end.
 As a result, the user is automatically logged in within the same  MXCuBE "user session".
 In this case, the new login inherits all session data, including queues, drawn points, control state etc.